 - 1. On the Fortify header, click ADMINISTRATION. - 2.
-In the navigation pane on the left, select Configuration, and then select LDAP Servers. - On the Integration with LDAP servers page, click NEW.
-The CREATE NEW LDAP CONFIGURATION dialog box opens. - 4.
-Configure the attributes described in the following table.
+In the navigation pane on the left, select Configuration, and then select LDAP Servers. - 3.
+On the Integration with LDAP servers page, click NEW. - 4.
+In the CREATE NEW LDAP CONFIGURATION dialog box, configure the attributes described in the following table.